Clear Answers Before We Ever Meet

 Choosing a financial advisor is a meaningful decision.
-These FAQs are designed to help you understand who Brooks Wealth Management serves, how we work, how we charge, and what to expect from the planning process.
+These FAQs are designed to help you understand who Brooks Wealth Management serves, how we work, how we charge, and what to expect.

 Working With Brooks Wealth Management

 Brooks Wealth Management is based in Ventura County, California, and serves clients locally and virtually.
-The firm works with clients in Westlake Village, Camarillo, Moorpark, Thousand Oaks, Ventura County, and beyond.
+We work with clients in Westlake Village, Camarillo, Moorpark, Thousand Oaks, and throughout Ventura County, as well as clients located elsewhere.
+The most important fit is whether your financial situation matches the type of planning we provide, not your zip code.

 Our approach is planning-first.
 Instead of starting with products, market forecasts, or investment pitches, we start with your real financial decisions: when to retire, how much to save, how to reduce unnecessary taxes, how to invest, how to manage risk, and how to make confident choices with your money.

-Fee-only means the firm is compensated directly by clients and does not receive commissions from selling financial products.
-This helps reduce conflicts of interest that can exist when advice is tied to product sales.
+Fee-only means Brooks Wealth Management is compensated directly by clients and does not receive commissions from selling financial products, insurance, or annuities.
+This removes a significant conflict of interest that exists when advisor compensation is tied to product sales.
+The advice is focused on your plan, not on what generates a commission.

 Services & Planning Topics

 Yes.
-Retirement planning is a core part of our work.
-This may include retirement readiness, withdrawal strategy, Social Security timing, Roth conversion analysis, tax planning, healthcare planning, and investment allocation.
+Retirement readiness is a core part of our work.
+This may include evaluating whether you can retire and when, building a withdrawal strategy, Social Security timing, Roth conversion analysis, tax planning through the gap years, healthcare planning, and investment allocation as income sources shift.

 Yes.
 We help identify tax planning opportunities and coordinate with your CPA when appropriate.
 This can include Roth conversions, retirement contributions, charitable giving, equity compensation, tax-efficient withdrawals, and investment tax management.
 We do not prepare tax returns.